railway lines

 The Guild is managed by The Guild Council which is elected by the membership at the AGM and contains full and associate members.

 The day to day running of the Guild is carried out by the Chief Executive, Frank Hodges Hon GRA (see right).
-In addition to national exhibitions the Guild is also involved with book publishers, and projects include:
+In addition to national exhibitions the Guild is also involved with book publishers, and past projects include:

 The Great Western Collection (1985)